-Can I buy shared ownership if I own a house?
+Can I buy shared ownership if I have owned a house before?

 How much deposit do I need for a shared ownership mortgage?

-The deposit requirement on a shared ownership property is only 5%, which is much less than the standard 20% required by l,banks due to the loan-to-value ratio restrictions.
+The deposit requirement on a shared ownership property is only 5%, which is much less than the standard 20% required by banks due to the loan-to-value ratio restrictions.